shubhadapaithankar/go-with-tests/README.md

 ## go-with-tests

-This repository is dedicated to learning Go programming with a focus on test-driven development.
+This repository is dedicated to learning git basics.

 ### Step 1: Install Git
 ### Step 2: Configure Git